-Once S&R is broken, their role can turn around like this:
+Once the S&R is broken, their role can turn around like this:

-Examples of S&R levels are tops, bottom, and round levels but this article will dive into more examples and which ones we might use later on for cryptocurrencies.
+Examples of S&R levels include tops, bottoms, and round levels, but this article will dive into more examples and which ones we might use later on for cryptocurrencies.

-S&R levels are a key part of any market analysis or chart for a number of reasons:
+S&R levels are a key part of any market analysis or chart for a number of reasons, including:

 S&R levels can be compared to the footprints of the big market players.
 Other traders can understand their moves better if they analyse S&R.